KrishKanojia/Music-Recommendation-Sytem/README.md

 **Instructions:**

 1. Clone this repository.
-(Replace this step with how you'll deliver your project)
 2. Install dependencies.
-Run `pip install -r requirements.txt` (assuming you have a `requirements.txt` file specifying needed libraries).
+Run `pip install -r requirements.txt`.
 3. Configure access token.
 Replace the placeholder in `repository.py` with your actual Spotify access token.
 4. Run the Jupyter Notebook.
 Open `app.ipynb` in your Jupyter Notebook environment.